Julius Schaub: Association with Hitler

 Schaub continued in the capacity as a personal aide and adjutant for Hitler.
 A friendship developed, which was evident by Hitler later appearing as a witness at Schaub's second wedding.
 Traudl Junge states that Schaub considered himself to be an "amazingly important, significant person" to the Nazi cause.
-The Luftwaffe chief Hermann Göring, who gave humorous nicknames to almost all in Hitler's inner circle, dubbed Schaub the Reisemarschal ("Travel Marshal") as he typically took care of Hitler's traveling arrangements and often accompanied him.
-On automobile trips, Schaub was one of the few who was allowed to travel regularly in Hitler's personal motorcar.
-He later became Hitler's chief aide and adjutant (Chefadjutant des Führers) in October 1940.
-Thereafter, he would give day-to-day operational orders to Hitler's personal protection chief, Johann Rattenhuber of the Reichssicherheitsdienst (Reich Security Service; RSD).
+The Luftwaffe chief Reichsmarschall Hermann Göring, who gave humorous nicknames to almost all in Hitler's inner circle, dubbed Schaub the Reisemarschal ("Travel Marshal") as he typically took care of Hitler's traveling arrangements and often accompanied him.
+On automobile trips, Schaub was one of the men who was allowed to travel regularly in Hitler's personal motorcar.
+He later became Hitler's chief aide and adjutant (Chefadjutant des Führers) in October 1940, replacing Wilhelm Brückner.
+Martin Bormann, then chief of staff in the office for Deputy Führer Rudolf Hess, was behind Brückner being replaced by Schaub, who was closer to Bormann.
+Bormann calculated this would lead Schaub to support him as he gained power and he also believed Schaub could be manipulated.
+Part of Schaub's duties was to give day-to-day operational orders to Hitler's personal protection chief, Johann Rattenhuber of the Reichssicherheitsdienst (Reich Security Service; RSD).
+He was also allowed to use RSD guards for errands and runner services.
 In 1943, he was promoted to his final rank of SS-Obergruppenführer.
-As Hitler disliked change in personnel and liked to keep familiar faces around him, Schaub remained in Hitler's staff for 25 years.
+As Hitler disliked change in personnel and liked to keep familiar faces around him, Schaub remained in Hitler's staff for over 20 years.
+Jochen von Lang described Schaub as one of Hitler's "all-purpose companions from way back".
+In addition to his service on Hitler's personal staff, Schaub was elected as a deputy to the Reichstag in March 1936 from electoral constituency 24 Upper Bavaria-Swabia, a seat he retained until the end of the Nazi regime.

-20 July plot
+20 July 1944 plot

 Later during World War II, with Germany suffering major defeat on all fronts, Colonel Claus von Stauffenberg and his fellow conspirators decided to eliminate Hitler and the Nazi leadership, establish a new government and save Germany from total destruction.
 Stauffenberg had his opportunity on 20 July 1944 at a military briefing at Hitler's East Prussian headquarters known as the Wolf's Lair (Wolfsschanze).
 He managed to get through security and plant a briefcase bomb under the conference table.
 The bomb exploded, fatally wounding three officers and a stenographer who died shortly thereafter.
 Schaub was in another building at the time of the explosion.
 He rushed over to find Hitler, who survived with only minor injuries, as did other men present, who were shielded from the bomb blast by the conference table leg.

 In the aftermath of the event, Hitler had a badge struck to honor all those injured or killed in the explosion; the "20 July Wound Badge".
 Those present at the conference later said that Schaub falsely tried to claim he was injured so as to qualify for the badge.